Trump imposes 25% tariff on imports of some advanced computing chips

-Jan 14 : U.S. President Donald Trump on Wednesday imposed a 25 per cent tariff on certain advanced computing chips, such as the Nvidia H200 AI processor and a similar semiconductor from AMD called the MI325X, according to a fact sheet released by the White House.
+US President Donald Trump on Wednesday (Jan 14) imposed a 25 per cent tariff on certain advanced computing chips, such as the Nvidia H200 AI processor and a similar semiconductor from AMD called the MI325X, according to a fact sheet released by the White House.

 “The United States currently fully manufactures only approximately 10 per cent of the chips it requires, making it heavily reliant on foreign supply chains.
 This dependence on foreign supply chains is a significant economic and national security risk,” the proclamation said.